TomasGaj/Arduino_Nano_MPC3008_logger/README.md

 **Update 12.8.2023: It looks to me that no CRC is needed.
 I continue testing.**
 ```
-How to connect Arduino Nano board and the MCP3008
+How to connect Arduino Nano board and the MCP3008 (using native SPI)

 MCP3008   Arduino Nano